 Registered Staff Hours

-Although we did not rate this nursing home highly overall, we want to draw your attention to its nearly flawless inspections in recent years.
-We awarded them an A- in this category.
-Inspection ratings weigh several factors included in a nursing home's inspection reports.
-One of the most important criteria we consider is the quantity and severity of deficiencies.
-You should avoid facilities with a bunch of deficiencies flagged.
+While we were not high on this nursing home's overall performance, it did receive an impressive inspection report this year with few dings from the applicable government inspectors.
+As a result, it received one of our better grades in that area with a B+.
+Inspection ratings account for a host of factors found on a facility's inspection report.
+One key criteria we consider is the number and severity of deficiencies.
+You should avoid facilities with too many deficiencies flagged.
 This particular nursing home received 4 deficiencies on its inspection report.
 Overall, this is still a solid inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Does this page answer your questions about Arbors at Stow?